zonemaster/zonemaster-backend/docs/Configuration.md

 used -> todo

+Default value: `20`.

 ### number_of_processes_for_batch_testing

 used -> todo

+Default value: `20`.

 ### lock_on_queue

 Integer working as a label to associate a test to a specific Test Agent.

+Default value: `0`.

 ### age_reuse_previous_test

-Positiv integer (in seconds) for how old a previous test of the same zone name and parameters must be before we start a new test.
-Internally the value is converted to whole minutes.
-If the conversion results in zero minutes, then the default value (600 seconds) is used.
+Positive integer (in seconds) for how old a previous test of the same zone name and parameters must be before we start a new test.
+Default value: `600`.

+Internally the value is converted to the nearest whole number of minutes.

 --------